-- Fire doors must be kept closed at all times - Fire extinguishers must not be removed from their cases unless needed - An alarm must always be treated as a genuine emergency.
+- Fire doors must be kept closed at all times - · Fire extinguishers must not be removed from their cases unless needed - An alarm must always be treated as a genuine emergency.

 It is mandatory to attend the fire and safety introductory talks at the beginning of the year.
-If you have any questions about fire or safety please contact the Head of Facilities or the Head Porter who will provide further information.
+If you have any questions about fire or safety, please contact the Head of Facilities and Accommodation; facilities.manager@stedmunds.cam.ac.uk or the Head Porter; head.porter@st-edmunds.cam.ac.uk who will provide further information.